-Although H5N1 — aka the bird flu — was thought to have almost entirely died out since one of the largest outbreaks of the disease in 2003, it seems as though it's made a shocking and potentially fatal return to the U.K. The disease has killed thousands of chickens thus far, and hundreds more are going to be culled to prevent further spreading fo the disease.
+Although H5N1 — aka the bird flu — was thought to have almost entirely died out since one of the largest outbreaks of the disease in 2003, it seems as though it made a shocking return to the U.K. last year.
+The disease killed thousands of chickens at the time, and now, an outbreak is infecting birds across Northern Israel.
 Many also worry it could cause major issues regarding the ongoing coronavirus pandemic.

-Although we didn't think 2020 could get worse, our planet's continuous mistreatment of livestock is causing things to escalate in a highly negative manner.
-Keep reading for everything you need to know regarding the return of the bird flu in 2020, and its implications for the ongoing pandemic.
+Although we didn't think things could get worse pandemic-wise our planet's continuous mistreatment of livestock is causing things to escalate in a highly negative manner.
+Keep reading for everything you need to know regarding the return of the bird flu, and its implications for the ongoing pandemic.

 Here's what you need to know about bird flu's return: